ChicoState/UX-Tee-Together/README.md

 **Executive Summary**

+The game of golf is one steeped in tradition and classical virtues, but has had a tough time translating these aspects to attract the modern era.
+Tee-Together aims to be the straight-shooter of the modern golf era, providing a social and competitive hub for new and experienced golfers alike.
+Research into other app experiences revealed opportunities to invigorate our app’s user experience and the game of golf itself.
-Competitive analysis of three related products revealed Tee-Together’s unique advantages:
+- Competitive analysis of three related products revealed Tee-Together’s unique advantages:
-Globally accessible: Competing apps require course to be in database to score games within app, which limits functionality in poorly-documented regions.
+  - Globally accessible: Competing apps require a course to be in their database to score games within the app, which limits functionality in poorly-documented regions.
-Unconditionally free-to-use: Absolutely no ads or payments required.
+  - Unconditionally free-to-use: Absolutely no ads or payments required.
 Competing apps with profit incentives limit free features and follow subscription models when providing full app access.
-Full social functionality:
+  - Full social functionality: Competing apps limit direct user interactions, instead opting for feeds of public content.
+- Heuristic evaluation of our most direct competitor found a simple user-friendly design, made complicated by an excess of features and subscription-based paywalling.

 [Full phase I report](phaseI/)